 As part of the college support for experiential learning, HUM grants offer resources for student-initiated, faculty-mentored research projects outside the classroom.
 Students can apply to the College of Humanities, with a faculty mentor’s endorsement, for up to $1,200 in scholarship funding to support their work.

 HUM Grant funded experiences should be high impact learning opportunities in which student and faculty research interests converge.
-A significant project with substantive mentoring should lead to improvement in core academic outcomes, including advanced research, writing, and presenting.
+A significant project with substantive mentoring should lead to improvement in core humanities learning outcomes, such as advanced research, writing, and presenting.

 - Students must be majoring in the College of Humanities and not have received a HUM Grant in the previous cycle (the last six months).

 - Proposed projects must be completable before graduation.